njoubert/ISTC_VS/README.markdown

 ## Website Contents

-The website consists of a public-facing side that presents the *intent, progress and outcome* of the center.
+The website consists of a public-facing side that presents the **intent, progress and outcome** of the center.

-- Main page: overview of center, research in progress and research results, reports
+*   **Main page** - overview of center, research in progress and research results, reports
--

-It's written in Haskell using the very neat Hakyll static site generator.
+*   **Overall vision and progress** - steering committee info and quarterly reports
+*   **Themes and Projects** - overall categories and projects in each category. will be cross-referenced with people.
+Each theme should have a centrally maintained page, each project should have a project page that is easily updated by admin people associated with projects.
+Cross-referenced with publications and talks.
+*   **People** - will be cross-referenced with projects.
+*   **Publications and Talks** - as research results are produced. must be easy to update and maintain, each paper and talk should have its own page mostly autogenned.

+The website should also have a functional side for tying together research activities:

+**Anything that supports collaboration is good!**

+*   Repository information for collaborators
+*   Calendar editable by admins
+*   Repositories for code/papers/ideas shared amongst researchers
+*   Activities pages for official get-togethers, meetings, etc.
+*   Talk details

+## Website Architecture

+Most of the website will be fairly static (changing maybe once a week to once a month).
+Rather than deal with a fully dynamic site, the main site is written in Haskell using the Hakyll static site generator.
+Internal pages that require dynamic stuff can be handled by a dynamic system of our choice, possibly multiple.
+If static sites become too difficult, it's easy enough to turn a Hakyll site into a Rails/Django/Play/Lift site.